olivezuo/spring-amqp/README.md

 ## Design Highlight

 1. Independant message sending service.
 Easy to intergrate with the actually business service but keep the service code clean.
-2. Independant consumer module can be easilly add new consumers.
+2. Independant consumer module can be used to add new consumers independant of the current consumers.
 The business service will only focus on the message processing.
 3. API to manage the consumer: Stop, Start, Add/remove consumers.